Solutions for Sustainable and Resilient Communication Infrastructure in Disaster Relief and Management Scenarios: Introduction

 \subsection{Contributions}

 Several emerging technologies are being integrated into disaster management to enhance its effectiveness across all stages of the life-cycle.
 However, existing surveys tend to focus on either communication technologies or energy solutions in isolation, missing the critical integration of these enablers.
 This paper discusses prospective solutions for sustainable communication infrastructure in disaster relief and management scenarios.
-The key issues addressed in this paper are as follows: